luikore/nyara/readme.md

 [![Build Status](https://travis-ci.org/luikore/nyara.png)](https://travis-ci.org/luikore/nyara)

-- Faster than any web framework on rack
+- No dependencies, faster than any web framework on rack.
-- Nonblock, low CPU and memory usage
+- Nonblock but no callback hell, very low CPU and memory usage.
+- Simple usage, and you don't have to make everything non-block.
-- Prefork production server, mixing blocking operations is fine
+- Prefork production server, with signal-based graceful restart management.
-- Route actions with scanf-like DSL
+- Route actions with scanf-like DSL.
-- Simple request format matcher with just `case ... when`
+- Simple request format matcher.
-- Easy to stream the view with `Fiber.yield`
+- Optimized render and layout helpers, easy to stream the view.

+In short: it's server + full stack web framework except the ORM.

 # Getting started